 - Redevelopment of the State Square to help cool the city, making it more liveable and increasing space for outdoor events and festivals, ensuring Darwin is a vibrant tropical capital.
 This also includes the development of a new Art Gallery in State Square – a major new tourist drawcard for Darwin.

-- Innovations to cool and green the city, helping to change the face of Darwin such as the Mitchell Street shade structure, development of a Greening Strategy during 2020/21 and a Streetscape Beautification program commitment until 2024/25, These intiiatives will transform Darwin city centre into a best-practice example of tropical urban living.
+- Innovations to cool and green the city, helping to change the face of Darwin such as the Mitchell Street shade structure, development of a Climate Emergency Strategy, Movement Strategy, Greening Strategy and a Streetscape Beautification program.
+These initiatives will transform Darwin city centre into a best-practice example of tropical urban living.

-- The stablishment of the CSIRO-led ‘Urban Living Lab’, a collaborative effort between governments to test, monitor and evaluate improvements in Darwin’s liveability, sustainability and resilience.
+- The establishment of the CSIRO-led ‘Urban Living Lab’, a collaborative effort between governments to test, monitor and evaluate improvements in Darwin’s liveability, sustainability and resilience.

 - Support for the Larrakia people as the traditional owners of Darwin, including increasing the share of jobs held by Indigenous Australians through employment targets for City Deal projects, promoting Larrakia culture to locals and visitors, and planning for the future development of a Larrakia Cultural Centre at Stokes Hill.